 Inglis & Smith, Butchers and Cattle Dealers, Main street, Moosomin, Assiniboia.-A notice of all important branches of business of this country of the present day, is of interest to all, and essential to a complete history of the progress and growth of the community for the information and instruction of the present as well as the coming generations.
 The slaughtering of cattle and packing of hogs being one of the most important industries of Manitoba and the Northwest, as well as one of the largest, a brief sketch of some of the firms engaged will be of interest to our readers.
-Prominent among these is the house of Messrs, James Inglis and H. Smith, which is deserving of copious mention at our hands.
+Prominent among these is the house of Messrs.
+James Inglis and H. Smith, which is deserving of copious mention at our hands.
 Four years ago this firm commenced business on moderate capital, which has increased from year to year, until now they do a very large and prosperous business.
 They make a speciality of buying and selling cattle.
 The business in all its various details of management is conducted upon principles of pure mercantile integrity, and it is to these merits that the credit, reputation and confidence of the house owes its success.

-W. H. Maulson & Co., Groceries, Dry Goods, Clothing, Boots and Shoes, Hardware, Crockery, Lumber, Sash Doors and Builders' Supplies, Grain, Flour and Feed, Main street, corner South Front street, Mosomin, Assinibou.- In every eity or community there are individual examples of men whose long connections with its business pursuits, whose prominence in all matters of public enterprise, and whose record for unflinching integrity, undaunted energy and untiring industry make them objects of special note, not alone in their homes, but wherever exalted commercial reputation is recognised and respected.
-There are few men now engaged in business in this town who have been longer associated with its mercantile interests than W. H.

-more ample stock, nor any whose facilities in the general store trade surpasses that of this establishment for supplying the trade with first-class goods at lowest quotations.
-They carry a full and complete assortment of dry goods. clothing, hardware, boots and shoes, groceries, crockery, builders' supplies, etc. They are proprietors of a large lumber yard, where all kinds of lumber, laths, shingles, sashes, doors, blinds, etc., are always kept on hand.
+W. H. Maulson & Co., Groceries, Dry Goods, Clothing, Boots and Shoes, Hardware, Crockery, Lumber, Sash Doors and Builders' Supplies, Grain, Flour and Feed, Main street, corner South Front street, Moosomin, Assinibora.
+In every city or community there are individual examples of men whose long connections with its business pursuits, whose prominence in all matters of public enterprise, and whose record for unflinching integrity, undaunted energy and untiring industry make them objects of special note, not alone in their homes, but wherever exalted commercial reputation is recognised and respected.
+There are few men now engaged in business in this town who have been longer associated with its mercantile interests than W. H. Maulson.
+There is no house in the trade that carries a stock, which is being constantly replenished.
+He is a more ample stock, nor any whose facilities in the general store trade surpasses that of this establishment for supplying the trade with first-class goods at lowest quotations.
+They carry a full and complete assortment of dry goods, clothing, hardware, boots and shoes, groceries, crockery, builders' supplies, etc. They are proprietors of a large lumber yard, where all kinds of lumber, laths, shingles, sashes, doors, blinds, etc., are always kept on hand.
 This business was founded in 1882, by Carrol Maulson & Co., the present firm assuming charge in 1886.
 Actual merit and continued fair dealing have assured their success, and the reputation of the house is established on a firm basis, and ranks as one of the solid institutions of Moosomin.
 Public spirited, energetic and liberal, Messrs.
 W. H. Maulson & Co. are highly respected and honored citizens in all the various walks of life, and under their able and judicious management their house has become celebrated as one of the most enterprising and complete establishments in the Northwest.